ThinkinCoin/custom-tg-bot/README.md

 Configuration
 There are two possible ways of configuring your bot: a config.py file, or ENV variables.

 The prefered version is to use a config.py file, as it makes it easier to see all your settings grouped together.
-This file should be placed in your custombot folder, alongside the __main__.py file .
+This file should be placed in your defightbot folder, alongside the __main__.py file .
 This is where your bot token will be loaded from, as well as your database URI (if you're using a database), and most of your other settings.

 It is recommended to import sample_config and extend the Config class, as this will ensure your config contains all defaults set in the sample_config, hence making it easier to upgrade.

 An example config.py file could be:

-from custombot.sample_config import Config
+from defightbot.sample_config import Config

 ```sh
 class Development(Config):